We Are Immigrants.

 The present meets the past.

-The idea of my project is to introduce ordinary people, members of the local Polish community of immigrants: my friends, their families, neighbors, people, who like those from two hundred years ago, came here hoping for a the better future.
+The idea of my ongoing project is to introduce ordinary people, members of the local Polish community of immigrants: my friends, their families, neighbors, people, who like those from two hundred years ago, came here hoping for a the better future.
+And although initially it was an attempt to legitimize my presence here, over time these portraits also became a starting point for answering the question of how free we are in our choices and how much our decisions are determined by our history.